Where to go Mountain Gorilla Trekking in Africa?

 Discover unparalleled wildlife experiences in the “Pearl of Africa.”

-Why it’s Wonderful: Uganda’s mountainous terrain, soaring waterfalls, and amazing wildlife encounters set it apart from the rest of the continent.
+Why it’s Wonderful: Uganda’s mountainous terrain, soaring waterfalls, and incredible wildlife encounters set it apart from the rest of the continent.
 Although Uganda claims to have the Big Five (lion, leopard, rhinoceros, African elephant, and Cape buffalo), the country could easily stake its claim as having the “Big Six” since it is also home to the world’s largest population of mountain gorillas.
 Aside from countless opportunities for spotting wildlife while on safari, you’ll also be able to take a boat ride to the source of the Nile River on a day trip with Paraa Safari Lodge or channel your inner Jane Goodall by trekking for chimpanzees in the Budongo Forest.
 The highest mountain range in Africa borders the country, but it’s in the hills of the Bwindi Impenetrable Forest that you’ll have the rare chance to spend an hour observing the elusive silverback mountain gorillas in their natural environment.

 Uganda – including its Mountain Gorillas – Recommended by Fodor’s Travel and on their 2019 Go-List